NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 **Guidelines for use:**
 -	The event should be linked to the IE when possible.
 For example if the files are compressed in the same way.
 -	Used to document compression as part of storage optimization.
--	This should not be used as part of a format migration to a compressed format (use eventType migration).
+-	This should not be used as part of a format migration to a compressed format.
+See also eventType "migration".
 -	Within a PREMIS context, information about the lossiness of the compression should be in the eventDetailInformation or eventOutcomeInformation.